LDNGuide

 From £45 per person

 The Athenaeum Hotel in Mayfair does a couple of tea menus, most notably a savoury tea which includes a fancy venison sausage roll and a welsh rarebit muffin.
-As well as that there’s a lot to like here: the elegant and laid-back setting, the bonus glass of champagne, and the value for money.
+As well as that there’s a lot to like here: the elegant and laid-back setting, the option to add a glass of champagne, and the value for money.
 They do a ‘normal’ afternoon tea as well, but the savoury one is definitely one to keep in mind if you’re with someone who claims they don’t get down with sugar.